JoZhouFang/JoZhouFang.github.io/writingtalks.md

 - **Topology and geometry of singularities**, Graduated topology seminar of Sustech, May 21,'24, given by Wenhui Yang and Chenlu Huang, [slides](https://JoZhouFang.github.io/file/topo_sin.pdf)

 ## Organized Workshops:

-- **Workshop on infinite categroy**, 23 fall, organized by Yunhao Sun and me
+- **Workshop on infinite category**, 23 fall, organized by Yunhao Sun and me

-- **Small workshop about several topics about geometry and topology**, 24 summer,organized by Chenlu Huang and me.
+- **Small workshop about several topics about geometry and topology**, 24 summer, organized by Chenlu Huang and me.
 My talks are in [link](https://JoZhouFang.github.io/writingtalks/Small workshop about several topics about geometry and topology)

 ## Teaching assistant:
 As a teaching assistant at the university, I was required to **give a weekly class** to help students with revision and academic enrichment beyond the regular curriculum.